MelanieCrissey/old-melaniecrissey.com/source/blog/not-cool.markdown

 > Nuh-uh.
 Not cool.
 That was mean.

 I felt ill.
 She was right.
 It was mean, and it wasn't funny.

-This young woman had already earned my respect.
-She was kind and patient colleague with an exemplary work ethic.
-In that moment my respect for her grew two-fold.
+In that moment my respect for that young woman grew two-fold.

 When we find ourselves in a conversation that's taking a turn for the worse, we make a choice: to acquiesce, to ignore the offense, or [to call it like we see it](http://www.reactiongifs.com/wp-content/uploads/2012/12/not-funny.gif).